Lance Todd Trophy

-The Lance Todd Trophy is a trophy in rugby league, awarded to the annual Challenge Cup Final's man of the match.
+The Lance Todd Trophy is a trophy in rugby league, awarded to man of the match in the annual Challenge Cup Final.

 Introduced in 1945–46, the trophy was named in memory of Lance Todd, the New Zealand-born player and administrator, who was killed in a road accident during the Second World War.
 After Todd's death a fund, the Lance Todd memorial Trophy Fund, was established by Australian journalist and rugby league official Harry Sunderland.
 The trophy's winner is selected by the members of the Rugby League Writers' Association present at the game.
 Until 1957 there was no permanent trophy, instead the winner was given a cash prize with which to buy themselves a memento.
 In 1956 the Red Devils Association, the official body representing ex-Salford players, decided to pay for a permanent trophy to be awarded to the winner and the first recipient of the new trophy was Jeff Stevenson in 1957.
-The trophy is presented at a celebratory dinner at the AJ Bell Stadium, home of the Salford Red Devils although as of 2019 no Salford player has won this award.
+The trophy is presented at a celebratory dinner at the Salford Community Stadium, home of the Salford Red Devils.
+As of 2025, no Salford player has won this award.